FaithTech-Austria/permacultr-data-broker/README.md

 ## TODOs

 - It can happen that the API freezes when the bb box is too big
-  - Implement Error saysing that request is too big
+  - Implement Error saying that request is too big
   - Set maximum bounding box size
   - Try out streaming json (https://www.vidavolta.io/streaming-with-fastapi/)
 - Update readme